-PROGRAM BOOKLET

-SENIOR PHOTO SCRAP BOOKS
+END OF SEASON AWARDS

 MEETINGS ARE OPEN TO OUR MEMBERSHIP AND OCCUR ONE WEDNESDAY OF EACH MONTH.
 MEETINGS ARE HELD IN ROOM #178 (entrance by gym).
 A meeting confirmation will be emailed to all members announcing the monthly meetings as they are subject to change.